sjas/lol/lol-functions.md

 loop's
     see other Notes.md
 do
     take an arbitrary expression an execute inside a loop collect
     return results of a loop as a list mod
     modulo operation
+incf
+    add account to variable
+remhash
+    remove hash
+copy-structure
+    create shallow copy of a sequence (no deep copying, just linking) copy-list
+    ...

+### chapter 11

+format
+    output formatting
+    see Notes.md
+terpri
+    hard newline
+fresh-line
+    newline, only if cursor aint at first position in line

+### chapter 12